 The Chief Human Resource Officer sends an annual memo [PDF] which lists the specific dates that Ohio University observes the following holidays.
-The 2020 memo also addresses the mandated furlough days for FY 2021.

 |New Year's Day